quantumhu/testing2.0/intellij.md

 </build>
 ```

-10. To apply new changes in the build script, click on icon **Load Maven Changes** in the top-right corner of the editor.
+10. To apply new changes in the build script, click on icon **Load Maven Changes**.
+It should be a floating icon in the top right of the screen, around the end of lines 3 and 4 on pom.xml.

 ### Appendix
 In **pom.xml**, press `⌘ N`, select **Dependency**.
 In the pop-up window, use the *Search For Artifact* to search and add the following dependencies.